-The company’s ophthalmologic tests can help affected patients and family members guide disease management to prevent vision loss, blindness, and complications from eye surgery.
-Its pharmacogenomic test predicts patient reactions to drugs in order to reduce risk of adverse events.
+The company's ophthalmologic tests can help affected patients guide vision loss management and complications from eye surgery.
+The pharmacogenomic test predicts patient reactions to drugs to reduce the risk of adverse events.

 Phosphorus, a computational genomics company, announced today the addition of two advanced genetic tests to its catalogue: An ophthalmologic test for inherited conditions associated with vision loss and blindness, and a pharmacogenomic test to examine the efficacy of various drugs for specific patients, according to their genetic makeup.
-The most common retinal disorder on the ophthalmologic test, retinitis pigmentosa, claims an incidence rate of 1 in 3.5 thousand individuals1, with other conditions tested exhibiting high incidence rates as well.
-Similarly, genetic factors also account for 20-95% of variability in response to individual drugs2, with 10-20% of adverse drug reactions potentially related to genetic factors3.
+The most common retinal disorder on the ophthalmologic test, retinitis pigmentosa, claims an incidence rate of 1 in 3.5 thousand, with other conditions tested exhibiting high incidence rates as well.
+Similarly, genetic factors also account for 20-95% of variability in response to individual drugs, with 10-20% of adverse drug reactions potentially related to genetic factors.

 Phosphorus' new tests include the most comprehensive panels of genes based on the latest advances in research.
 They will be unveiled at the National Society of Genetic Counselors (NSGC) Annual Conference in Columbus, Ohio this week.